george-farmer/academic-website/content/author/admin/_index.md

 +++

-I'm a research fellow at the University of Manchester where I work on the pscyhology of decision-making
+I'm a research fellow at the University of Manchester where I work on the psychology of decision-making.
+I am currently applying [computational rationality](/posts) to understand how decision-making is affected in autism.